shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 you will create a context explicitly from a `Task`, (that must belong to a `Shot`), using the `Sgtk.context_from_entity()`.

 When you create a context you provide the deepest level required for your operations.
-For example you, could create a context from a Task and Toolkit will work out the rest of the context parameters for you.
+For example, you could create a context from a Task and Toolkit will work out the rest of the context parameters for you.

 ```python
 context = tk.context_from_entity("Task", 13155)